HaoningJiang-space/HaoningJiang-space.github.io/_pages/about.md

 ---

 I'm a sophomore in SUSTech in the Department of Electrical and electronic engineering.
 My research interest includes computer vision, computer graphics, machine learning, AI4science, reinforcement learning, HPC.
 I am very fortunate to be advised by [Prof. JunmingJiang](https://www.sustech.edu.cn/zh/faculties/jiangjunmin.html) of PICL Lab from [the Department of Electrical and electronic engineering](https://www.sustech.edu.cn/), Southern University of Science and Technology.
 I was advised by [Prof. Qu](https://liangqiong.github.io/) from [School of Computer Science](https://www.hku.hk/), Hongkong University.

+My research interests span the area of artificial intelligence, computer vision and machine learning in circuit design, with a special focus on 1) AI in drug design,  2) the AI in circuit design, and 3) Inverting gradient in Federal learning.